-In the following, we considered the inclusion of the $H_{0}$ local, Table \ref{tab:constraints3}, and Fig. \ref{fig:contours2}.
-Notice the constraints of the parameters $H_0$, and $\Omega_{\rm c}h^2$ have deviated to higher and lower fit values, respectively, when compared to the previous analysis.
-However, the current analysis and the previous one are compatible with $1\sigma$ C.L..
-By considering the bulk viscosity parameter we obtain $\eta < 0.0604$, $0.0155$, $0.115$.
+In the following, we assume the inclusion of the $H_{0}$ local, Table \ref{tab:constraints3}, and Fig. \ref{fig:contours2}.
+Notice that the constraints of the parameters $H_0$, and $\Omega_{\rm c}h^2$ have deviated to higher and lower fit values, respectively, when compared to the previous analysis.
+However, the current analysis and the previous one are compatible with $1\sigma$ CL.
+By considering the bulk viscosity parameter, we obtain $\eta < 0.0604$, $0.0155$, $0.115$.
 With the addition of the $H_{0}$ local, the values of $\eta$ increased $\approx 19 \%$ and $15 \%$ for Models 1 and 2, respectively, and $\approx 10 \%$ for Model 3.
 Finally, the value of the nonadditive parameter $q$ decreased $\approx 4 \%$.
-Notice the values obtained are compatible at $1\sigma$ C.L. with previous analysis.
+Notice the values obtained are compatible at $1\sigma$ CL with previous analysis.
 Now, about the tension of $H_0$, the extended viscous dark energy models relieve this tension in $\approx 1 \sigma$ with local measurement \cite{Riess2019}.